©2026 Compass Learning Technologies ← GXWeb Showcase ← GXWeb Fractured Fractions Collection → Continued Fractions: Some Alternative Forms

 Simple continued fractions are calculated by repeatedly taking the floor of a real number and inverting the remainder, resulting in a string of unit values as the numerators.
 Negative or reversal continued fractions involve taking the ceiling of a given number and subtracting the difference.

-The focus here lies with what we define as inverted continued fractions (in which denominators rather than numerators are set to the same repeated value).
+The primary focus here lies with what we might define as constant denominator or inverted continued fractions (in which denominators rather than numerators are set to the same repeated value).

-Two varieties are defined: Type 1 inverted continued fractions, for which the leading value (the floor of the real number) remains separate, and Type 2, in which the leading value is merged into the overall continued fraction.
-We will further define a simple inverted continued fraction as an inverted continued fraction with constant denominator 1.
+Two varieties are defined: Type 1 constant denominator continued fractions, for which the leading value (the floor of the real number) remains separate, and Type 2, in which the leading value is merged into the overall continued fraction.
+We will further define a simple constant denominator continued fraction as a constant denominator continued fraction with denominator 1.

-2. Quadratic irrationals, of course, are always of interest.
-As expected, these will have periodic forms - but you may need to try different denominator values!
+2. Quadratic irrationals are again of interest.
+Once again, these will have periodic forms - but you may need to try different denominator values to find the simplest!

 For denominator 1, try \(\sqrt(2)\), \(\sqrt(5)\) and \(\sqrt(10)\) (square roots of the form \(n^2+1\)?) but \(\sqrt(6)\) and \(\sqrt(7)\) both work with denominator 4, \(\sqrt(11)\) and \(\sqrt(15)\) like denominator 6, while \(\sqrt(19)\) seems to have a preference for 8!